Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Conclusion

 \bmhead{Data and code availability}

 The USPTO 70k dataset is publicly available and can be accessed online \citep{pujari2021multitask}.
-The EPO data are subject to licensing restrictions and cannot be redistributed under the ORBIS IP license of Bureau van Dijk.
+The EPO data obtained through ORBIS IP of Bureau van Dijk are subject to licensing restrictions and cannot be redistributed, but our results are replicable by any researcher with access to ORBIS IP.
 To support transparency and reproducibility, the core experimental code used in this study is publicly available at \url{https://github.com/lorenzoemer/Encoder-Based-Models-vs-Large-Language-Models-for-Patent-Classification}.

-\bmhead{Acknowledgements} The authors gratefully acknowledge CINECA for providing access to the Leonardo Booster high-performance computing system, which enabled the experiments reported in this paper.
+\bmhead{Acknowledgements} The authors acknowledge ISCRA for awarding the project \emph{PATTERNS} access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking and hosted by CINECA (Italy), which enabled the experiments reported in this paper.
 The work has been partially supported by project SMaRT COnSTRUCT (CUP J53C24001460006), in the context of FAIR (PE0000013, CUP B53C22003630006) under the National Recovery and Resilience Plan (Mission 4, Component 2, Line of Investment 1.3) funded by the European Union - NextGenerationEU.